petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/data-control-and-privacy.md

 ## Do Not Track Feature

-According to GDPR and many data privacy laws, businesses are required to ask consent before collecting analytics data when visitors are browsing a website.
+According to GDPR and other data privacy laws, businesses are required to ask consent before collecting analytics data when visitors are browsing a website.

 To suppress analytics data from being sent by a particular browser, set the following window variable with JavaScript on your site.